fennicahub/fennica/README.md

 The data was downloaded from The National Metadata Repository Melinda.
 See more: [https://melinda.kansalliskirjasto.fi/](https://melinda.kansalliskirjasto.fi/F/?func=find-b-0&CON_LNG=fin&local_base=fin01_opac)

-A script collect.py was used to harvest the data.
-See the script in the fennica repository.
+A script [collect.py](https://github.com/fennicahub/fennica/blob/master/collect.py) was used to harvest the data.
 The script was provided to us by Osma Suominen (The National Library of Finland).